dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-accuracy-data-quality-issues.md

+---
+title: How to detect data accuracy issues
+---
-# Detecting data accuracy issues
+# How to detect data accuracy issues
 Data accuracy checks in DQOps compare an aggregated value in a tested table to the same aggregated value in a reference table.

 The accuracy checks in DQOps are configured in the `accuracy` category of data quality checks.